mikaelkaron/troopjs-learn/requirejs/readme.md

 > By default Bower installs packages in `bower_components/{package}/{module}`, so we load the initial `require.js` file from there.

+If you can see `"ready"` in the console then you have a working RequireJS configuration to start from.

 # Starting vanilla

 The first thing we need is jQuery so let's start by creating a configuration that will log `"ready"` to the developer console when jQuery notifies us our `document` is ready.